 At the core of this is advertising fraud, one of the most profitable criminal enterprises in the world, generating tens of billions of dollars a year.
-That’s the view of Dr. Augustine Fou, cybersecurity and ad-fraud researcher who released a Slideshare presentation on LinkedIn describing the state of digital ad fraud in 2018.
+That’s the view of Dr. Augustine Fou, cybersecurity and ad-fraud researcher who released a Slideshare presentation on LinkedIn describing the state of digital ad fraud.

 An article in Which-50, which follows the internet, states, “Some people might consider it extraordinary that technology businesses — businesses that claim they can discern the intent of one buyer from a billion in milliseconds — somehow can’t recognize when millions of ads a month are served to a single unique user ID in, for instance, Belarus or China.”

 Although the social media fraudster companies fail to detect bots- so as to inflate their revenue, they also use artificial intelligence as cover to ban or shadow ban actual challenges to their regimes.
 We are shadowed banned about everywhere.
 When truther sites are shut down- on say You Tube, those voices typically are quieted and give up in despair and disgust.
 This is turn makes social media even more fake and less genuine.